 Amit Shah should walk from Jammu to Srinagar if security situation is good, says Rahul Gandhi

-A day before the conclusion of the Bharat Jodo Yatra, the Congress leader expressed concerns about targeted killings in Jammu and Kashmir.
+A day before the conclusion of the Bharat Jodo Yatra, the Congress leader raised concerns about targeted killings in Jammu and Kashmir.

 Congress MP Rahul Gandhi on Sunday said that Union Home Minister Amit Shah should walk from Jammu to Lal Chowk in Srinagar if the security situation in Jammu and Kashmir was as good as the Centre claims, PTI reported.